Special Issues

 CMES-Computer Modeling in Engineering & Sciences, Vol.120, No.2, pp. 305-318, 2019, DOI:10.32604/cmes.2019.06475

 Abstract Mechanical force plays a critical role in the remodeling and degradation of cartilage tissues.
 The cartilage tissue generates, absorbs, and transmits mechanical force, enabling specific biological processes in our body.
 A moderate intensity mechanical force is necessary for cartilage tissue remodeling and the adaptation of biomechanical properties, but a high intensity mechanical force can lead to pathological degradation of cartilage tissue.
 However, the molecular mechanism of cartilage degradation is still unclear.
 We use full atomistic simulations with SMD simulations to investigate whether the magnitude of mechanical force affects the unbinding pathway of the MMP8-Aggrecan_IGD complex.
-We find that when the… More >
+More >

 • Open Access